AI Video Generation Cost Calculator

 Mini-Game: Render Queue Rush

-Want a faster intuition for the formula?
-This optional arcade-style mini-game turns the same budgeting logic into a quick classification challenge.
+If you want a faster feel for AI video budget math, this optional arcade-style mini-game turns the same pricing formula into a quick classification challenge.
 Each incoming render batch shows the number of clips, seconds per clip, and tokens per second.
 Your goal is to route that batch into the correct budget band before it crosses the render line, using the live price per 1,000 tokens displayed in the HUD.
 It is a playful way to feel how the calculator reacts when duration, batch size, model intensity, or pricing changes.

 The game is completely separate from the calculator result, so you can ignore it if you only want the estimate.
 If you do play, notice how your instinct improves after a few rounds.
 That is the same intuition you want in production planning: longer clips, bigger batches, and heavier models push costs upward together, and a price change affects every pending job immediately.